VirtoCommerce/vc-platform/docs/user-guide/marketing/dynamic-content.md

 ## Concepts

 Traditionally, Marketing relies on a web designer to create the layout of each page of a store website.
 The web developer sets frames, links, promotions and other visual stuff layout in a specific arrangement.
 Dynamic Content allows marketing to change the content within that layout dynamically, without involving the web developer beyond the initial set up of the page layout.
-Initially, the web developer will set up placeholders named **Content placeholders**В on the page for Dynamic Content.
+Initially, the web developer will set up placeholders named **Content placeholders** on the page for Dynamic Content.

 There are four interdependent components in Dynamic Content:
 * Dynamic Content